-ANNEX 6 - Additional information for the Full Investigation Stage
+ANNEX 6 - Additional information for the Full Investigation Stage a.

-- (1) The Named Person should, as soon as is practicable, appoint a Full Investigation Panel ("the Panel") to undertake a Full Investigation into the allegation(s). - a.
 The Panel will normally consist of three persons.
 Depending on the circumstances of the investigation and at the discretion of the Named Person, the Panel may consist of a greater number of persons, for example, to ensure that it contains sufficient expertise or diverse perspectives to reach a thorough and fair conclusion on the allegation(s) under investigation. b.
 At least one member of the Panel shall be from outside the Organisation, as required by The Concordat to Support Research Integrity.
 At the discretion of the Named Person, the Panel may include multiple external members.
-This may be advantageous when allegations involve multiple disciplines of research and/or are especially complex and can help involved - c.
-At least two members of the Panel shall be academic specialists in the general area within which the misconduct is alleged to have taken place, and where allegations concern highly specialised areas of research the Panel should have at least one member with specialised knowledge of the field.
-Such specialists can be drawn from within the Institute, bearing in mind the conflict of interest requirements below or from the Panel's external member(s).

-parties that the investigation process will be transparent, rigorous and fair.
+This may be advantageous when allegations involve multiple disciplines of research and/or are especially complex and can help involved parties that the investigation process will be transparent, rigorous and fair.